vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 ### Quality of Life

-If life is a right, then long-living shouldn’t be for the rich and slow-dy- ing for the poor.
+If life is a right, then long-living shouldn’t be for the rich and slow-dying for the poor.
 Like most of the developed world we can and should provide health care for everyone.
 No citizen should have to worry that they will be bankrupt and jobless if they need medical care.
 The nations providing health care for everyone spend less on health care and have